Should you be concerned?

 Type and Age of Smoke Detectors.

-back.
+the back.
 Ionization alarms all contain a trace amount of a radioactive material, Americium 241.
-They’ll all have a warning about
+They’ll all have a warning

-this on the back side.
-Smoke and Carbon Monoxide Detectors DO NOT last forever, they actually have a 7-10 years life span,
+about this on the back side.
+Smoke and Carbon Monoxide Detectors DO NOT last forever, they actually have a 7-10 years

-most of the time the "replace date by" will be printed on the outside rim of the unit or possibly on the underside.
-Make sure you
+life span, most of the time the "replace date by" will be printed on the outside rim of the unit or possibly on the underside.

 Smoke Detectors - Are you really Protected?

-one to buy will depend on the type of fire.
-There are two types of fires - one that creates smoke very quickly, such as in the
+The one to buy will depend on the type of fire.
+There are two types of fires - one that creates smoke very quickly, such as

-kitchen due to a fire in a pan called a "hot" fire which "ionization" type smoke detectors can quickly detect and smoldering
+in the kitchen due to a fire in a pan called a "hot" fire and smoldering fires such as those in a couch burning slowly or in the

 NBC Today reported on how the most common smoke detectors may not go off in time...view the video.